fit2anything/keycloak-cluster-setup-and-configuration/README.md

 But that's ok because we can use [KUBE_PING](http://jgroups.org/manual/#_kube_ping) in kubernetes.

 Actually JDBC_PING is another option besides KUBE_PING.
 In the JDBC_PING.cli mentioned above we have handled this,  if you don't set the JGROUPS_DISCOVERY_EXTERNAL_IP environment variable, the pod ip will be used, that means in kubernetes you can  simply set JGROUPS_DISCOVERY_PROTOCOL=JDBC_PING then your keycloak cluster is ok.
-But that's ok because we can use [KUBE_PING](http://jgroups.org/manual/#_kube_ping) in kubernetes. , KUBE_PING is not the only choice, actually JDBC_PING is another option.
-In the attached JDBC_PING.cli we have handled this,  if you don't set the JGROUPS_DISCOVERY_EXTERNAL_IP environment variable, the pod ip will be used, that means in kubernetes you can just set JGROUPS_DISCOVERY_PROTOCOL=JDBC_PING then your keycloak cluster is ok.